 1. Introduction

 This annex provides an overview on an approach that may be used to derive verifiable performance criteria for the approval or, as relevant, for self-certification of ADS, based on the manufacturer’s description of the Operational Design Domain (ODD) of the ADS.
-Such criteria would be developed by identifying behavioural competencies that embody and correspond to specific ADS safety requirements and relevant [scenarios and situations] that may be used to validate the ADS’s competencies.
+Such criteria would be developed by identifying behavioural competencies that embody and correspond to specific ADS safety requirements and relevant scenarios and situations that may be used to validate the ADS’s competencies.

-The suggested approach includes a description of how such competencies can be classified into nominal, critical and failure and mapped to the relevant [scenarios and situations], selected either from existing databases or identified through the application of different approaches.
+The suggested approach includes a description of how such competencies can be classified into nominal, critical and failure and mapped to the relevant scenarios, selected either from existing databases or identified through the application of different approaches.

 Different approaches may exist to perform such an activity; therefore, the approach herein presented should be considered as a recommended guideline for both manufacturers and authorities.